 - The positioning dimensions that they see as relevant

-- Where they perceive your competition fit on those positioning dimensions.
+- Where they perceive your products/services and those of your competition, fit on those positioning dimensions.

 Most often this is done in the reverse order.
 The marketer is given an existing corporation, product or service and must identify what position it currently occupies in the market and identify the target market most suited.

 Product, Price, Distribution and Promotion

 The so-called four 'P's' of marketing (explained here what is marketing?) are leveraged to develop a competitive advantage.
 However, their settings should be governed by the positioning strategy.

 For example, a luxury car must live up to the luxury claim and be well-engineered, high design aesthetic, high-quality finishes and standard equipment (product strategy).
 It should also be priced at the high end of the price dimension (and it will need to be), distributed through a dealer network with high standards of service and well-manicured staff and premises.
 The promotion strategy would have high creative values and reek of luxury.

 If any of these settings are Inconsistent with the positioning strategy, a confusing message will be received by the consumer thus creating a blurred market position.